aimms/documentation/pro-release-notes.rst

    - Starting with this PRO version each session recorded in the PRO Database will also record GBHour consumed (i.e memory consumed) per session.
    - PRO REST API: *projectVersionId* query parameter has been changed to *projectVersion* for GET Tasks.
    - PRO REST API: Starting with this version it is possible to configure *REST session idle time* at account level.
 Please see the `documentation <https://documentation.aimms.com/cloud/rest-api.html#running-tasks>`__ for more details.
+(Please note that this feature can be avail fully only when all cloud accounts are moved to AIMMS PRO 2.49.1)

 **Resolved Issues**